yokai-php/batch-src/docs/docs/bridges/doctrine-dbal.rst

 Bridge with ``doctrine/dbal``
 ============================================================

-See `official documentation <https://www.doctrine-project.org/projects/dbal.html>`__ on Doctrine's website.
+Refer to the `official documentation <https://www.doctrine-project.org/projects/dbal.html>`__ on Doctrine's website.

 Store JobExecution objects in an SQL database